Quantum Field Measurements in the Fewster-Verch Framework: Quantum field measurements and instruments

-Moreover, by means of the spectral theorem, for any bounded Borel function $\mu:\R \to \mathbbm{C}$ expressions of the form $\mu(\Phi(f))$ define elements of $\A \subset \mc{B}(\H)$ in terms of (Borel) functional calculus.
-From this perspective, most statements made in the remainder of this section are direct consequences of the properties of the functions $\mu$, and we defer proofs to \Cref{app:gauss}.
-Relations to the algebraic setting of QFT are given in \Cref{app:aqft}.
+Now, we are ready to discuss concrete examples of instruments and POVMs.
+In order to do this, we take $\A$ to be a linear scalar QFT as specified in the preceding section (dropping the index $T$) and denote the associated quantized field by $\Phi$.
+We remark that expressions of the form $\mu(\Phi(f))$ for any bounded Borel function $\mu:\R \to \mathbbm{C}$, by means of the spectral theorem, define elements of $\A \subset B(\H)$ in terms of (Borel) functional calculus.
+From this perspective, most statements made in the remainder of this section are direct consequences of the properties of the functions $\mu$, and we defer proofs to Appendix~\ref{app:gauss}.